You know the old saying, “No question is a dumb question.” Well, I have to say that about this tutorial, “No tutorial is a dumb tutorial.”

 Rotate the hook so it is facing up and the teeth are facing down.

 Pull the trigger and you’re good to go!

 Be prepared to pull the hook rod back when you finish or the caulk will continue to flow out of the nozzle.

-Watch this video for more details on using a caulk gun (also called a caulking gun) and why it is important to fill any cracks or seams in your siding!
+Watch these videos for more details on using a caulk gun (also called a caulking gun) and why it is important to fill any cracks or seams in your siding!

 *Thanks to The Real Tim Jones for sharing the secret about how to cut and start your caulk tube!
 Tim is sooo right, I never knew about this until I saw his video!

 And, if you want to find out how to keep your caulk from drying out in between uses, my friend Sandra at Sawdust and Paper Scraps has this tip.